LIJOMLOYID/courses-graphql-endpoint/README.md

-# lco-graphql
+# courses-graphql-endpoint
 A standard babel setup
-Starter project setup for upcoming crash courses
+GraphQL endpoint for courses